unkiagari/loop_music_player/README.md

 ![LoopMusicPlayer](./lpm.png)

-Player that random switches looping music at regular intervals with crossfade.
+Music Player that random switches looping music at regular intervals with crossfade.

-creaed for my live streaming and work.
+created for my live streaming and work.

 ^v^